devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - The runtime provides a language-specific environment that runs in an application environment.
 - The AWS Lambda function handler is the method in your function code that processes events.
 - Billing is rounded up to the nearest 1 millisecond (ms).
 It can be cost effective to run functions whose execution time is very low.
+- Is a suitable choice for any short-lived application that can finish running in under 15 minutes.
+- Great option for even-driven applications.
+- If is compute intensive consider using a container instead of lambda.

 #### Triggers

 - HTTP call
 - Upload of a file to S3

+### AWS Step Functions

+- You can use to coordinate the components of distributed applications and microservices using visual workflows.

+### AWS Batch

+- Batch dynamically provisions the optimal quantity and type of compute resources, such as CPU- or memory-optimized compute resources, based on the volume and specific resource requirements of the batch jobs submitted.
+- Runs your batch computing workloads using Amazon EC2 and AWS compute resources with Fargate or Fargate Spot.

+### Elastic Beanstalk

+- Automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring.
+- Automatically scales your application up and down based on your application's specific need using adjustable Auto Scaling settings.
+- No cost for the service, only the cost of the underlying infrastructure.

 ### Lightsail

+- VPS provider and is a useful way to get started with AWS for users who need a solution to build and host their applications on AWS Cloud.
+- Provides low-cost, pre-configured cloud resources for simple workloads just starting on AWS.
+- Cheap prices.

 ### AWS Outpost